kasargeant/warhorse/README.md

 # Warhorse

 NOTE: THIS PROJECT IS STILL BEING PROTOTYPED.
-AND IS BASICALLY UNUSABLE FOR ANY SERIOUS  PRODUCTION PROJECTS AT PRESENT.
+AND IS BASICALLY UNUSABLE FOR ANY PRODUCTION PROJECTS AT PRESENT.

 YOU HAVE BEEN WARNED!!! ;)

 ## Installation

-    npm install warhorse
+    npm -g install warhorse

+After that one line, you're done.

 ## What can Warhorse do?